 Occasionally we are asked questions about the Family and Medical Leave Act (FMLA).
 We receive a variety of questions regarding FMLA including questions about leave entitlement.
 For example:

 - Is our practice required to comply with FMLA?

 - If so, under what circumstances can an employee request leave under FMLA?

 First, we need to determine if the healthcare practice is considered a Covered Employer:

-If we one of the above are checked, the healthcare practice is a Covered Employer.
+If one of the above is checked, the healthcare practice is a Covered Employer.

 - Works for a covered employer.

 - Has worked for the employer for at least 12 months.

 - Has at least 1,250 hours of service for the employer during the 12-month period* immediately preceding the leave; and